 And last but not least, enjoy a scenic train ride along the Verde River from 1 pm to 5 pm.

 For more information please visit the Firecracker Express website.

 Ready for a sweet, “corny” experience?

 Search no further.
-This July 20th and 21st, come join Verde Valley’s Cornfest, an old-fashioned family event that stemmed from its famous sweet corn grown at Hauser and Hauser Farms in Camp Verde.
+This July 20th, come join Verde Valley’s Cornfest, an old-fashioned family event that stemmed from its famous sweet corn grown at Hauser and Hauser Farms in Camp Verde.